 In the cold winters, they usually stay near thick forests with strong trees to protect them from strong winds and snow.

 Deer are herbivores, which means that they only eat plants and grass.
 They are not picky eaters and will snack on almost any kind of plants they can find.
+Deer like to eat grasses, sedges, the leaves and shoots of trees.
 They are even big fans of berries and flowers in your garden!